 Beal University welcomes and encourages prospective students and their families to make an appointment to tour our campus.
 The University requires accepted applicants to schedule a campus visit prior to registering for classes.
-Applicants will not be permitted to register for classes until meeting with Admissions and the Registrar.
+Applicants will not be permitted to register for classes until meeting with Admissions, Financial Aid and Student Acconts.
 Any applicant seeking financial aid must also meet with a member of the Financial Aid Office prior to any applicable financial aid deadlines.